/ moubarak.eu / node_modules / arg /

 $ npm install arg

-## Usage
+Usage

-`arg()` takes either 1 or 2 arguments:
+arg() takes either 1 or 2 arguments:

 1. Command line specification object (see below)

-2. Parse options (_Optional_, defaults to `{permissive: false, argv: process.argv.slice(2)}`)
+2. Parse options (Optional, defaults to {permissive: false, argv: process.argv.slice(2)})

-It returns an object with any values present on the command-line (missing options are thus
+It returns an object with any values present on the command-line (missing options are thus missing from the resulting object).
+Arg performs no validation/requirement checking - we leave that up to the application.

-are added to `result._`, which is _always_ an array (even if no extra parameters are passed,
+All parameters that aren't consumed by options (commonly referred to as "extra" parameters) are added to result._, which is always an array (even if no extra parameters are passed, in which case an empty array is returned).

 const arg = require('arg');